Table of Contents

 What Is Bioidentical Hormone Therapy?

-Bioidentical hormone therapy (BHT) is a medical treatment that uses hormones identical in molecular structure to those naturally produced by the human body.
-These hormones, including estradiol, estriol, and progesterone, are synthesized from plant-derived compounds like soy or yams to match the exact chemical structure of endogenous hormones.
+Bioidentical hormone therapy (BHT) is a medical treatment that uses hormones with the same molecular structure as those naturally produced by the human body.
+Common bioidentical hormones include estradiol, estriol, and progesterone.

 How Are Bioidentical Hormones Made?